-Kate Middleton Returns to Royal Duties After Maternity Leave
+Kate Middleton Is Back From Maternity Leave With a Fresh Haircut

 After most recently appearing in public at Wimbledon with her famous husband and new sister-in-law, the duchess officially returned to her royal post with a casual engagement catered toward youngsters.

-Donning a laid-back Fjällräven green jacket layered over a sweater with brown biker jeans by Zara and her beloved 14-year-old pair of Penelope Chilvers tassel boots, Middleton was dressed for a day outside with kids in London.
+Donning a laid-back Fjällräven green jacket layered over a sweater with brown biker jeans by Zara and her go-to 14-year-old pair of Penelope Chilvers tassel boots, Middleton was dressed for a day outside with kids in London.
+The royal also appeared to be sporting a fresh trim as her hair seemed slightly shorter.